 You can bake a coffee cake in various pans.
 9×13-inch baking pans, Bundt pans, tube pans and loaf pans are commonly used to make coffee cake.

-How do you know when chocolate coffee cake is done baking?
+How do you know when coffee cake chocolate is done baking?

 Nothing is worse than a dry, over-baked cake!
 There are a few easy signs to look for to let you know when your cake is done.
 When in doubt, it is better to err on the side of caution and under-bake the cake.